 The treatment model used by the Awakening Recovery Center recognizes that a patient’s chemical dependence is likely a result of neurobiological, physiological, and environmental (social) issues that will need to be addressed in treatment in order to develop positive outcomes and move from simply being abstinent into early recovery.

 Alcohol and other drugs negatively impact the brain’s pleasure/reward system and create brain neurochemical imbalances.
-One of the reasons that humans like to drink is to obtain the high created by endorphin release and related subsequent dopamine release.
+One of the reasons that humans like to drink is to obtain the high created by endorphin release and related dopamine release.
 Stated in another way, “When a person drinks, this begins a neural cascade leading to the release of dopamine”.

 Removing alcohol and/or other drugs (i.e., being abstinent) can – and usually does – produce overwhelming urges and cravings due to chemical imbalance.
 It is important to know that:

 We’d like to emphasize that these medications are helpful tools that assist in the recovery process; they are NOT cures in themselves.
 These medications will not solve relationship, family or legal problems created by drinking or using substances.
-The craving reduction medications are vitally important new tools that can help each individual by “leveling the playing field” (by eliminating urges or cravings) so that other issues can begin to be addressed.
+The craving reduction medications are important new tools that can help each individual by “leveling the playing field” (by eliminating urges or cravings) so that other issues can begin to be addressed.

-“Overcoming the tremendous hurdle of alcohol addiction usually means a overcoming a period of “white-knuckled” craving which is difficult to do without taking a drink.
+“Overcoming the tremendous hurdle of alcohol addiction usually means overcoming a period of “white-knuckled” craving which is difficult to do without taking a drink.
 Of the one million Americans treated each year for alcoholism, almost 50% start drinking again in the first few months of sobriety.
-Naltrexone, among a class of medications called opiate antagonist, appears to offer hope to alcoholics and is garnering the attention of the medical community.
+Naltrexone, among a class of medications called opiate/opioid antagonists, appears to offer hope to alcoholics and is garnering the attention of the medical community.
 When compared with a placebo in clinical trials, Naltrexone consistently reduced the rate of relapse to heavy drinking as well as the frequency of drinking.
 Researchers are excited about the potential of these medications.”
 (See the COMBINE study results)